Efficient perturbative framework for coupling of radiative and guided modes in nearly periodic surfaces: Locally Uniform Framework

 where the integral is over the cross section along $x$ at a fixed $z$.
-Under this inner product, $\hat{A}$ and $\hat{B}$ are Hermitian operators for real/lossless $\varepsilon$ and $\mu$.
+Under this inner product, $\hat{A}$ and $\hat{B}$ are Hermitian operators for real and lossless $\varepsilon$ and $\mu$.

-Eq.~\eqref{locallyuniform_maxwelleq} can be solved using spatial coupled wave theory, wherein one considers an expansion basis of ``instantaneous" uniform waveguides defined by the cross sections of the surface (see Fig.~\ref{intro_figure}a).
-One then expands the fields at each cross section in terms of the instantaneous waveguide modes, resulting in a set of coupled differential equations in the mode coefficients.

-To describe the instantaneous waveguide modes, one starts by solving Maxwell's equations [Eq.~\eqref{locallyuniform_maxwelleq}] for an infinite uniform waveguide.
-Since there is translational symmetry in the $z$ direction, one can choose $\ket{\psi}$ to satisfy $\ket{\psi} = \ket{\beta} e^{i \beta z}$, where $\beta$ is the propagation constant and $\ket{\beta}$ is a $z$-independent function.
+Eq.~\eqref{locallyuniform_maxwelleq} can be solved using spatial coupled wave theory, which employs an expansion basis of ``instantaneous" uniform waveguides defined by the cross sections of the surface (see Fig.~\ref{intro_figure}a).
+The fields at each cross section are expanded in terms of the instantaneous waveguide modes, resulting in a set of coupled differential equations in the mode coefficients.
+The instantaneous waveguide modes are found by solving Maxwell's equations [Eq.~\eqref{locallyuniform_maxwelleq}] for an infinite uniform waveguide.
+Since there is translational symmetry in the $z$ direction, $\ket{\psi}$ can be chosen to satisfy $\ket{\psi} = \ket{\beta} e^{i \beta z}$, where $\beta$ is the propagation constant and $\ket{\beta}$ is a $z$-independent function.
 Eq.~\eqref{locallyuniform_maxwelleq} becomes

 Assuming real $\varepsilon$ and $\mu$, \eqref{uniformwaveguide_eigenprob} is a generalized Hermitian eigenproblem with eigenvalue $\beta$.
 It follows that there is an orthogonality relation between the eigenstates: $\bra{\beta}\hat{B}\ket{\beta'} = 0$ when $\beta \neq \beta'$, where it is assumed that $\beta$ and $\beta'$ are real (corresponding to propagating modes).
-If the eigenstates are guided modes, one can label the modes by $n$ since the eigenvalues are discrete, taking the state with eigenvalue $\beta_n$ to be $\ket{n}$.
-One can extend this labeling to the continuum of nonguided modes as well, since in practice the eigenvalues of such modes become discrete in a finite-size computational cell.
-Then one can normalize all of the propagating (real-$\beta$) modes such that
+If the eigenstates are guided modes, one can label the modes by an integer $n=0,1,2 \dots$ since the eigenvalues are discrete, taking the state with eigenvalue $\beta_n$ to be $\ket{n}$.
+The labeling can be extended to the continuum of nonguided modes as well, since in practice the eigenvalues of such modes become discrete in a finite-size computational cell.
+Then, the propagating (real-$\beta$) modes can be normalized such that

-where $\eta_n = \pm 1$ for forward/backward propagating modes.
-To employ coupled wave theory, one must solve Eq.~\eqref{uniformwaveguide_eigenprob} for \textit{each} cross section $(z)$ of the locally uniform surface.
-One therefore labels the eigenproblem with $z$:
+where $\eta_n = \pm 1$ for forward and backward propagating modes.
+In coupled wave theory, Eq.~\eqref{uniformwaveguide_eigenprob} must be solved for \textit{each} cross section $(z)$ of the locally uniform surface.
+The eigenproblem is therefore labeled with $z$:

 where $\ket{n}_z$ and $\beta_n(z)$ are the instantaneous eigenmodes and eigenvalues, and the $z$ dependence of $\hat{A}$ is implicit.